-- -- Federal agencies have not been sufficiently responsive to local proposals reflecting specific local conditions. - -- In developing their proposals, local authorities have been hindered by uncertainty as to the amounts of funds that would be available from the Federal departments. - -- Few effective attempts have been made to secure the involvement of State governments. - -- Federal guidelines have forced cities to set "model neighborhood" boundaries that often have been arbitrary, and that have created unnecessary divisions among Model Cities residents.
+- -- Federal agencies have not been sufficiently responsive to local proposals reflecting specific local conditions. - been hindered by uncertainty as to the amounts of funds that would be available from the Federal departments. - -- Few effective attempts have been made to secure the involvement of State governments. - -- Federal guidelines have forced cities to set "model neighborhood" boundaries that often have been arbitrary, and that have created unnecessary divisions among Model Cities residents.